 with only increases and decreases, the coefficient of determination

-than steeper lines (see slope b1 in eq. @ref(eq:r2)).
+steeper lines (see slope \(b_1\) in eq.

-@ref(lines), and @ref(generic).
-Figure @ref(fig:rcppdynprogdata)
+@ref(example), @ref(lines), and @ref(generic).
+Figure

-provides an example where the solution is stable over a broader range of
+@ref(fig:rcppdynprogdata) provides an example where the solution is

-penalty P when scoring by the
+stable over a broader range of penalty \(P\) when scoring by the Pearson

-Pearson correlation.
+correlation.

 Using the non-monotonic, sine-based example

-R package (Mount and Zumel 2019), we can first use
+data from the RcppDynProg R package (Mount and Zumel 2019), we can first use

-to test different penalties for different scoring
+scanP to test different penalties for different scoring

-yields the intended segmentation
+functions.
+Here, dpseg yields the intended segmentation

-with the default scoring function (type="var"
+with the default scoring function (type="var") and a

 negative penalty, while the Pearson correlation

-range of penalties that achieve the intented split into 7 segments:
+of penalties that achieve the intented split into 7 segments:

 ## example from https://winvector.github.io/RcppDynProg/articles/SegmentationL.html